saisha1015/portfolio-portfolioio/README.md

 The program continues to display the menu of options and allow the user to perform multiple calculations until the user chooses to quit the program.

 Project 6: Magic8Ball
-Summary:We created a program that generates random answers from a predefined list of responses and provide a user-friendly interface for asking questions and receiving answers.
+Summary: We created a program that generates random answers from a predefined list of responses and provide a user-friendly interface for asking questions and receiving answers.
 Key Details:
 Prompts user to ask a question
 Randomly select and display a response